keithjgrant/keithjgrant.com/content/posts/2017/06/self-documenting-css.md

 It’s clear what this does without any comments, and it gives me a mixin that performs a fairly common action, so other modules elsewhere could benefit from the same change.
 I did keep the `width: 100%` here rather than moving it into the mixin, because that might cause unexpected breakages if the mixin applied that elsewhere.

 Furthermore, the original ruleset had ten declarations.
 That’s about as long as I like to get, before I start thinking [“code smell”](https://en.wikipedia.org/wiki/Code_smell).
-A mixin is be a great way to shorten things up.
+A mixin is a great way to shorten things up.
 It’s easier to get an overall feel for what this ruleset does at a glance.

 Refactoring to a mixin won’t always be a preferable option, but look for it.